beego/beedoc/en-US/quickstart/model.md

 # Creating models

-We know we are using databases a lot in web applications, so models are the usual way to handle these kind of jobs.
-There is no demo on models in our `bee new` project, but there are demos on implementing and using models in `bee api` projects.
+Models are normally the best way to handle the numerous databases used in web applications.
+The `bee new` project does not contain an example of models.
+Demos on implementing and using models can instead be found in `bee api` projects.

-Basically, if your application is simple enough, the Controller can handle everything.
-However, if there is some reusable logic we can factor it out into a module.
-The Model is the result of such logic extraction.
-Usually the model will be handling some data reading and writing.
-Here is an example:
+The Controller can automatically handle models for simple applications.

+Larger applications with more reusable code requiring logic separation must use models.
+Reusable logic can be factored out into a Model and used to handle database interactions.
+The following is an example:

 ```
 package models